đź–Ą Developer Setup - Pre-requisites and Installation

 6.2 Start Kafka and PostgreSQL

-Once Docker is installed and running, start Kafka and PostgreSQL with:
+Once OrbStack is installed and running, start Kafka and PostgreSQL with:

 # Start Kafka in Docker